objornstad/oshinys/README.md

 TSIR.app - the unforced TSIR model with demographic an environmental stochasticity in time and in the phase plane and with simulated and transfer function derived periodograms

-The HOWTO details how to get the package installed and any of the shinyApp's up and running

 ________________________________